duongital/micro-frontend/README.md

 ### Components

-- React JS
+1. React JS
+    - Component with Hooks
+    - State management with Redux
+    - Route with react-router

-- Vue JS
+2. Vue JS
+    - Component with vue-loader
+    - State management with Vuex
+    - Router with vue-router

-- Lit Element (getting from Merisier Web Component repo)
+3. Lit Element (getting from Merisier Web Component repo)

 ### Styles